ctavolazzi/fogsift/src/wiki/field-notes/003-entropy.md

 > Every system tends toward disorder unless energy is continuously applied to maintain order.

 Your documentation will rot.
 Your processes will drift.
 Your culture will dilute.
-Not because anyone wants it to—because entropy is the universe's default setting.
+Not because anyone wants it to.
+Entropy is the universe's default setting.

 ## The Observation

 Organizations that stop actively maintaining their systems don't stay the same.
 They get worse:

-- **Undocumented processes** don't stay undocumented—they become *inconsistent* processes
+- **Undocumented processes** don't stay undocumented.
+They become *inconsistent* processes.
-- **Unclear ownership** doesn't stay unclear—it becomes *contested* ownership
+- **Unclear ownership** doesn't stay unclear.
+It becomes *contested* ownership.
-- **Deferred maintenance** doesn't stay deferred—it becomes *emergency* maintenance
+- **Deferred maintenance** doesn't stay deferred.
+It becomes *emergency* maintenance.

 ## The Math